 In this context, we investigated the equilibrium director structures in two planar films of biaxial liquid crystals, in the uniaxial and biaxial phases of the medium.
-The anchoring influences of the two substrates comprising the cell are used to pin the orientation of the primary director (ordering direction of the major (long) axes of the molecules) near the two surfaces so as to result in a bent-director hybrid structure.
-The substrates can be chosen either not to have influence on the minor axes of the molecules (pure uniaxial coupling with the substrate, say Type - A film), or to couple with the minor axes as well (biaxial coupling with the substrate, say Type - B film).
+The anchoring influences of the two substrates comprising the cell are used to pin the orientation of the primary director [ordering direction of the major (long) axes of the molecules] near the two surfaces so as to result in a bent-director hybrid structure.
+The substrates can be chosen either not to have influence on the minor axes of the molecules (pure uniaxial coupling with the substrate, say Type-A film), or to couple with the minor axes as well (biaxial coupling with the substrate, say Type-B film).
 We simulated director structures in both these films based on Markov chain Monte Carlo (MC) sampling technique, constructing corresponding equilibrium ensembles.
-This paper reports our results, examining the role of biaxial anchoring on the orientational ordering in the medium, and looking for their suitability to utilize the secondary director for possible switching applications.
+This paper reports our results examining the role of different anchoring conditions on the orientational ordering in the medium for potential applications.

 In section II we introduce the lattice model of the medium, and details of the anchoring conditions of the two films.
 The MC simulation are also discussed in this section.
 The equilibrium director structures of the film in the two nematic phases obtained from the computations are depicted and discussed in section III.
-We also examine the effect of varying the cell thickness, as well as of the relative anchoring strengths at the two substrates on the director structures in these films.
+We also examine the effect of varying the cell thickness, as well as of the relative anchoring strengths at the two substrates, on the director structures in these films.
 The last section summarizes our conclusions.